faithcure/nuke_code_project/Installation-and-Contributing.md

    - `menu.py`, `init_ide.py`, `init.py`: Just copy this files in the ".nuke".
    > ⚠️ if you have `menu.py`, `init.py` please save them.

-2. **External Modules**
-   - We are using the Pygments and Git modules externally.
-Please important this.
-   - If you want to install extra modules, use the `settings/modules` dir.
-   > ⚠️ The codes structers are here please watch it before!

 ---

 ## 🛠️ Development Roadmap